Economy of Beijing: Wage and Labor in Beijing

+Real estate

+As part of its effort to address high real estate prices, Beijing places limitations on property purchases.
+As of at least 2023, to buy real estate, Beijing households must demonstrate that for the last two years they have resided legally in Beijing and paid their taxes.
+They can purchase no more than two pieces of real estate.
+Foreigners must have lived in the city and paid local taxes for at least five years in order to buy real estate.

 Counterfeit Markets

 Less legitimate enterprises also exist.
 Urban Beijing is known for being a center of infringed goods; anything from the latest designer clothing to DVDs can be found in markets all over the city, often marketed to expatriates and international visitors.

 Environmental Aspect

 The development of Beijing continues at a rapid pace, and the vast expansion has created a multitude of problems for the city.
 Beijing is known for its smog as well as the frequent "power-saving" programmes instituted by the government.
 To reduce air pollution, a number of major industries have been ordered to reduce emissions or leave the city.
 Beijing Capital Steel, once one of the city's largest employers and its single biggest polluter, has been relocating most of its operations to Tangshan, in nearby Hebei Province.

 Beijing is increasingly becoming known for its innovative entrepreneurs and high-growth startup companies.
 This culture is backed by a large community of both Chinese and foreign venture capital firms, such as Sequoia Capital, whose head office in China is in Chaoyang, Beijing.
 Though Shanghai is seen as the economic center of China, this is typically based on the numerous large corporations based there, rather than for being a center for entrepreneurship.